-“If it wasn’t for our mentors, as young adults, we would probably be in middle-management roles, battling the glass ceiling and contributing to society in our own small way.
+“If it weren’t for our mentors, as young adults, we would probably be in middle-management roles, battling the glass ceiling and contributing to society in our own small way.

-“When we set up Be ethical Training, we knew as women in business we wanted to contribute back to this invaluable support system and even encourage it at a much earlier age.
+“When we set up Be Ethical Training, we knew we wanted to contribute back to a support system that gave young women the confidence to value themselves and their contribution to society.

-Jayne and her team want to inspire these girls to believe in themselves, know they are enough and encourage them to find their inner confidence to make the right choices.
-Everything Caroline and I needed to take the leap into self employment and becoming entrepenuaers.
+Jayne and her team inspire these girls to believe in themselves, know they are enough and encourage them to find their inner confidence to make the right choices.
+Everything Caroline and I needed to take the leap to become entrepreneurs.

-This is a perfect partnership.
+Their Big Sister programme is the perfect partnership.
 As we support more businesses to make positive changes in their organisations, we’re also doing the same for our future women in business.”

 Be Ethical Training aims to donate a minimum of £25,000 annually to Girls Out Loud—the equivalent of 20 Big Sisters mentoring young women yearly.